3 Winter Time Trainer Workouts for Triathletes

 MAIN SETS

-- 5 minutes easy, emphasizing the forward push of the pedal stroke — from just before the 12 o’clock position (top of the stroke) into the 6 o’clock position (bottom of the stroke), imagining that your toes might touch the very front of your shoe.
-You are focusing on a smooth transition through the top of the stroke into push phase.
+• CUES: Focus on the power phase of the pedal stroke — from 12 o’clock into the 6 o’clock position.
+Imagine your toes touching the very front of your shoe.
+Create a smooth transition from the top of the stroke into push phase.

-- Ride 5 minutes easy, keeping the top of your foot in as near-constant contact as possible with the top or your shoe, by pulling up into it.
+• CUES: Keep the top of your foot in as near-constant contact as possible with the top of your shoe.
 Try to minimize how much you push down on the pedal (if at all).
 While the previous set focused on the downstroke, this drill focuses on the upstroke (from 6 o’clock back around the dial up to 12 o’clock).
-You should not be applying excessive upward force, but rather creating easy and smooth movement on the upstroke.
+You should not be applying excessive upward force, but rather easy and smooth movement.

 To progress the workout, increase the time spent doing the drills each week.
 It’s more important to have smooth movement than to hit the 5 minute target at first.
-And, you can mix these drills in with the traditional single leg drills and high cadence drills.
+You can mix these drills in with the traditional single leg drills and high cadence drills.

 COOL